-In Utah, the HAPS section of the Division of Air Quality enforces the federal Asbestos NESHAP rule (40 CFR 61 Subpart M).
+In Utah, the Division of Air Quality enforces the federal Asbestos NESHAP rule (40 CFR 61 Subpart M).
 Since asbestos is recognized as a hazardous substance linked to asbestosis, mesothelioma and lung cancer EPA promulgated the Asbestos NESHAP rule to control emission of asbestos fibers to the ambient air.
 This rule has specific requirements which apply to renovation and demolition activities at affected “facilities.”
 As applied to the rule a facility is any institutional, commercial, public, industrial or residential structure, installation or building (excluding a single purely residential building of four or fewer dwelling units).

 Lead and Lead-Based Paint

-In Utah, the HAPS section of the Division of Air Quality is responsible for developing and implementing lead certification and abatement regulations for child-occupied facilities and target housing, as mandated by state statute (R307-840).
+In Utah, the ATLAS section of the Division of Air Quality is responsible for developing and implementing lead certification and abatement regulations for child-occupied facilities and target housing, as mandated by state statute (R307-840).
 Specifically, the rules will govern the inspection and assessment of lead-based paint and lead-based paint hazards, lead-contaminated soil and lead contaminated dust, and establish requirements and standards for the abatement of lead-based paint hazards.

 ContactsUtah Division of Air Quality